-Recently, Helsingin Sanomat was strongly criticized by Eurosceptic right leaning Center Party MP Mikko Kärnä for publishing a full-page pro-China advertisement on Hong Kong on its front page.
+Recently, Helsingin Sanomat was strongly criticized by Eurosceptic right-leaning Center Party MP Mikko Kärnä for publishing a full-page pro-China advertisement on Hong Kong on its front page.
 Helsingin Sanomat responded by stating that they also published advertisements supporting the Hong Kong protesters.
-The paper has also been criticized for a lack of diversity.
-When covering the USA they have an anti-Trump tone as they lined billboards on Trump’s motorcade route with ads stating “Mr. President, Welcome to the Land of Free Press.”
+The paper has also been criticized for its lack of diversity.
+When covering the USA, they have an anti-Trump tone as they lined billboards on Trump’s motorcade route with ads stating, “Mr. President, Welcome to the Land of Free Press.”

 Failed Fact Checks

 Overall, we rate Helsingin Sanomat Left-Center biased based on editorial positions that favor environmentalism and left-leaning social justice policy.
 We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
 (M. Huitsing 1/2/2020) Updated (08/16/2022)